Health Services in Sweden

 You can visit any doctor while in Sweden, however, below are three options for booking a doctor’s visit – some with pre-paid options.
 Note that inclusion in this list does not indicate endorsement, as DIS has not done a formal review of these providers.

-Sartwell Creek Wellness
+Sartwell Creek Health

 Location: The office is located near DIS.